 In the case of very high and flood flows, WaterNSW works with the State Emergency Service to manage flows and provide timely information to affected communities.

 Data collection and dissemination plays a crucial role in day-to-day water management activities across the state.
 During flood events this role becomes even more critical for both flood forecasting and flood management.

-The department's network of over 700 telemetered water monitoring sites is a critical element in decision making by key agencies such as Bureau of Meteorology and the State Emergency Services.
+WaterNSW manages over 700 telemetered water monitoring sites.
+This network is a critical element in decision making by key agencies such as Bureau of Meteorology and the State Emergency Services.